Public Consultation on the Draft National Marine Planning Framework

 The plan does not set out a hierarchy of activities.
 It does, however, set out supporting policies in respect of aquaculture, defence, energy, fisheries, mining and aggregates, ports harbours & shipping, telecommunications cables, tourism, safety at sea, sport & recreation, and waste-water treatment and disposal.

 Regional public events are being held to promote awareness and facilitate public and stakeholder participation on the Draft NMPF.
-Details of the events arranged to date are as follows (note that two separate sessions are being held on each date):
+Details of the events arranged to date are as follows.

-Details for further events to be held in Killybegs, Bantry, Dungarvan, Dublin, and Wexford, will be made available in due course at www.marineplan.gov.ie, Twitter @MSP_Ireland and by email to those on our contact list
+Details for further events to be held in Killybegs, Bantry, Dungarvan, Dublin, and Wexford, will be made available in due course at www.marineplan.gov.ie(link is external), Twitter @MSP_Ireland and by email to those on our contact list.
+In 2019 we visited Limerick, Westport, Galway, and Tralee.

 How to get involved?